Ryōichi Sasakawa: Nippon Foundation

-In 1951 – after extensive bribery of parliamentarians on his behalf – the Japanese Diet passed the Motorboat Racing Law – an invention of Sasakawa's.
+In 1951 – after extensive bribery of parliamentarians on its behalf – the Japanese Diet passed the Motorboat Racing Law – an invention of Sasakawa's.
 Under this law, motorboat races are held at 24 locations around the nation for the purpose of both bolstering the local economies and providing the revenue needed to support 1) the reconstruction of Japan's maritime industry, and 2) welfare projects around the country.
 In later years, international projects were also added.
 The law established that the distribution of the monies to support projects was to be performed by the Japan Shipbuilding Industry Foundation, a body that eventually came to be known as the Nippon Foundation.
 Sasakawa became the foundation's chairman.
 Public and governmental focus on the issue drove Sasakawa to take pains to make the system as clear as possible.

 Kyōtei, a form of state-operated boat-racing betting events, a gambling industry is allowed in Japan, established as a means to help with restoring the nation's shipbuilding industry.
 It was largely responsible for Japan's meteoric rise to become one of the world's maritime leaders by the 1960s.
 The system is regulated by the Department of Transport, and many of the foundations Sasakawa later created through grants by The Nippon Foundation were led by previous employees of the Department of Transport.
 The system of farming out former government employees to businesses and foundations has long been a common, legal practice in Japan, though one that Sasakawa himself viewed with suspicion.

 Under Sasakawa's leadership, The Nippon Foundation made charitable contributions both in Japan and around the world, working with the United Nations on maritime law and with the World Health Organization, donating over $70m to fight leprosy.

 The group also founded or funded a number of other organizations, such as the United States–Japan Foundation; The Sasakawa Peace Foundation; the Sasakawa Africa Association, an expansion of Norman Borlaug's Green Revolution to Africa with the help of former US President Jimmy Carter; and the University of Houston's Sasakawa International Center for Space Architecture (SICSA).
 The Nippon Foundation also runs the Ryoichi Sasakawa Young Leaders Fellowship Fund (SYLFF) for university students across the world.